MarcoPolo/servant-crypt-demo/README.md

 # servant-demo

-A simple demo of the [Servant Library](https://github.com/MarcoPolo/Servant)
+A more complex demo of the [Servant Library](https://github.com/MarcoPolo/Servant).
+This project spawns several workers, and uses them to parallelize data {en,de}cryption, a computationally heavy operation.

 ## Usage